Let Faith Crowd Out Fear: 5 Bible Verses for Courage & CalmFeb 14, 2023

 And fear, after it gets its hands on us, can slowly tighten its grip until we feel light-headed and desperate—unable to breathe, concentrate, see clearly, or feel calm or joy.

 Many times it isn’t easy and breezy to “let your faith be bigger than your fear,” and this is where discipline comes in.
 It takes discipline and practice to focus on faith when we are in the middle of a frightening situation that is wrapping itself around our windpipe and making us see stars.

 But hopefully, with practice, the faith part comes into the picture earlier and earlier in times of stress, long before any situation actually has us feeling on the verge of “strangulation by fear” in the first place.

-Letting your faith be bigger than your fear, in my mind, means making a conscious effort to turn our attention away from fears and toward spiritual promises when we first begin to feel under attack, which we all do in ways both small and large throughout our lives.
+Letting your faith be bigger than your fear, in my mind, means making a conscious effort to turn our attention away from fears and toward spiritual promises when we first begin to feel under attack.
+And let's face it, we all feel under attack in ways both small and large throughout our lives.

 Letting our faith be bigger than our fear means we wake up handing our sources of anxiety to the Lord, and we do so again in the afternoon, and again before bed.
 It means we get better and better at focusing on the remedy for fear rather than on the sources of the fear.

 Fear is not from God, and when we focus intently on the earthly sources of our fear, we inadvertently fan the flames, and in effect we then give unhealthy attention to the unearthly evil that feeds on fear as well.

 This all adds up to us feeling worse.